 SoE HPC Cluster

-The cluster hardware is based on combination of nodes with Intel Sandy Bridge 2670, Ivy Bridge 2670v2, and Broadwell 2680v4 CPUs, and 128 GB of RAM per node for most of the nodes.
+The cluster hardware is based on combination of nodes with Intel Sandy Bridge 2670, Ivy Bridge 2670v2, Broadwell 2680v4, and AMD Epyc CPUs, and 128 GB of RAM per node for most of the nodes.

 The nodes are interconnected over FDR 56Gbit infiniband and Gbit networks.

 Distributed cluster file system, BeeGFS, is available for parallel multi-node simulations.

 Each of the two interactive front-end machines have two Nvidia Kepler K20 GPU cards installed on each.

 At the moment, the following apps have been installed on the cluster for general use:

 - Intel C/C++/Fortran compilers